We’re hiring! Join our incredible team.

 Note: For increased activation, hold a yoga ball in the air by pressing it against your knees with the palms of your hands.
 Firmly press into the ball in order to hold it in place above your torso throughout this exercise.

-7. Rollouts with Stability Ball
+7. Roll Outs with Stability Ball

-How to do rollouts:
+How to do roll outs:

-3. Using your arms, begin rolling the ball away from you.
+- Using your arms, begin rolling the ball away from you.
 As the ball rolls, your forearms will press into the ball, followed by your elbows.
 Keep your shoulders, hips and knees in a straight line as your body lowers toward the ground.
+Tip: Keep your shoulders down and back and away from your shoulders and do not hold your breath.

 Note: Keep your hips, shoulders and knees in a straight line throughout this motion; avoid pushing your hips up in the air, shrugging your shoulders up towards your ears or letting your hips fall towards the ground as you roll back and forth.